omarreis/vsop2013/gravityIntegration/NeptuneDiscovery/README.md

 ![UranusNeptuneOrbits](UranusNeptune1871-1846.png)

-After 1820 however, faster Uranus picks the orbit lead, with Uranus dragging it from behind.
+After 1820 however, faster Uranus picks the orbit lead, with Neptune dragging it from behind.
 As time passes this drag from the unknown
 planet accumulates.
 In 1846 the planet longitude was more than 2 arc minutes too slow in relation to values expected by integrating gravity forces.